tobias-hstbrg/Signaling-Server/README.md

 ```

 ### 📄 License
-MIT License.
+This project is licensed under the [MIT License](./LICENSE).
 Feel free to use, modify, and share!